serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 }
 ```

 Now, build your solution and run it.

-When you try to edit a movie or add a new one, nothing will happen.
+In some cases when you try to edit a movie or add a new one, nothing will happen.
 This is an expected situation.
 If you check developer tools console of your browser (F12, inspect element etc.) you'll see such an error:

-> You might not have this error with ASP.NET Core version as it auto transforms T4

 ```txt
 Uncaught Can't find MovieTutorial.MovieDB.MovieKind enum type!
 ```

+> You might not have this error with ASP.NET Core version as it auto transforms T4 on build.

  ### Please Note!

-Whenever such a thing happens, e.g. some button not working, you got an empty page, grid etc, please first check browser console for errors, before reporting it.
+Whenever such a thing happens, e.g. some button not working, you got an empty page, grid etc, please first check > browser console for errors, before reporting it.

 ### Why We Had This Error?

 This error is caused by MoveKind enumeration not available client side.
 We should run our T4 templates before executing our program.

-Now in Visual Studio, click *Build -> Transform All Templates* again.

-Rebuild your solution and execute it.
+Rebuild your solution, make sure there are no build errors and execute it.
 Now we have a nice dropdown in our form to select movie kind.

 ![Movie Kind Selection](img/mdb_movie_kindform.png)

-> Just build project for ASP.NET Core version, as there is no T4 template

 ### Declaring a Default Value for Movie Kind